-- 13.9 The pharmacist-in-charge and the medical staff shall be responsible for developing policies and procedures for ensuring proper labeling pursuant to Chapter 21-31 of the Rhode Island General Laws, as amended, storage, distribution, administration and control of investigational drugs. - 13.9.1 Investigational drugs shall be relabeled "For Investigational Use Only." - 13.9.2 A perpetual inventory record for investigational drugs shall be maintained.
-The record shall contain: - a) drug's name, dosage form and strength, lot number, expiration date; - b) name, address, telephone number of the sponsor; - c) protocol number; - d) information on disposition of the drug; - e) recording dispenser's initials. - 13.9.3 Investigational drugs shall be segregated from commercial products. - 13.9.4 The pharmacist-in-charge shall be responsible for the provision of staff education regarding investigational drugs. - 13.9.5 Prior to dispensing, any investigational drug, dose and treatment schedule should be verified against the protocol. - 13.10 Any information pertaining to potential adverse effects, precautions, compounding and preparation requirements, etc., of the investigational drug shall be reviewed by the pharmacist.
+- 13.9 The pharmacist-in-charge and the medical staff shall be responsible for developing policies and procedures for ensuring proper labeling pursuant to RIGL Chapter 21-31, storage, distribution, administration and control of investigational drugs. - 13.9.1 Investigational drugs shall be relabeled "For Investigational Use Only." - 13.9.2 A perpetual inventory record for investigational drugs shall be maintained.
+The record shall contain: - (a) Drug's name, dosage form and strength, lot number, expiration date; - (b) Name, address, telephone number of the sponsor; - (c) Protocol number;

+- (d) Information on disposition of the drug; - (e) Recording dispenser's initials. - 13.9.3 Investigational drugs shall be segregated from commercial products. - 13.9.4 The pharmacist-in-charge shall be responsible for the provision of staff education regarding investigational drugs. - 13.9.5 Prior to dispensing, any investigational drug, dose and treatment schedule should be verified against the protocol. - 13.10 Any information pertaining to potential adverse effects, precautions, compounding and preparation requirements, etc., of the investigational drug shall be reviewed by the pharmacist.